by Caitlyn Johnstone

 Infrastructure is a quiet backbone of our society, but the debate between traditional gray or new green stormwater techniques is anything but.
-Gray infrastructure refers to the manmade —and in many places aging—hard structures that collect water before releasing it into rivers and streams, like pipes, reservoirs and treatment plants.
+Gray infrastructure refers to the manmade, and in many places aging, hard structures that collect water before releasing it into rivers and streams.
+This includes things like pipes, reservoirs and treatment plants.
 Green infrastructure, a relative newcomer to the scene, uses soil and vegetation to help slow the flow of runoff and manage rainwater where it falls.
 A new report by the University of Maryland Environmental Finance Center finds that by combining green and gray infrastructure systems, local governments can lower costs, solve systemic water woes and improve the lives and aesthetic of their communities.

 An intro to stormwater infrastructure

 Unless you live in a rural area, you are likely connected in some way to a sewer system.
 Underground pipes, downspouts, streets , culverts, catch basins, storm drains, gutters and ditches all help transport stormwater from where it lands as rainfall into a body of water.

 Our smooth, hard-walled systems transport water exceptionally well.
 In a storm, a trickle of water in the gutter can quickly become a flood as it is funneled from gutters to storm drains to pipes.
 Everything that it touches—motor oil, cigarette butts, diapers, half eaten rolls, plastic trash, dog feces left in the grass, gasoline, vomit and urine—all travel along with the stormwater and directly into waterways.